 Rodent niches across the continent.
 We are using a dataset of rodent communities and traits collected at the National Ecological Observatory Network (NEON) sites to develop a novel method to measure niche overlap among co-occurring species and ask whether overlap patterns differ along environmental gradients.
-Expect a publication in 2017.
+Read more about this study here.

 Bird niches across the globe.
 We are also working with a dataset of bird specimens collected around the globe to explore the idea that species closer to the equator have different constraints on their niche breadth than species in the temperate zone.
-Again, expect a publication in 2017.
+Read more about this study here.

 How is energy distributed in natural systems?

 How is energy distributed in living systems, and how have those patterns changed over time?
 The answer to that question has consequences for how we understand the relationship between species diversity and the functioning of ecosystems.